Volunteering

 • Follow Car - The driver of the follow car will follow the last bunch/rider on the road and will also act as a sweep of the course to ensure everyone has finished.

-• Finish Line - Write down rider numbers as they pass the finish line in the order that they finish
+• Line judge - Write down rider numbers as they pass the finish line in the order that they finish

-• Entry Steward - Collecting licences, handing out numbers before the race and reorganising numbers at the end of the race.
+• Registration support - Collecting licences, handing out numbers before the race and reorganising numbers at the end of the race.
 This person may be involved with other aspects of the race as needed.

 Volunteers that are unable to meet their commitment are required to find a replacement person to perform their role - cancelling or not showing up is the kind of stuff that causes us to cancel events.
-They are also asked to notify the Volunteer Coordinator before COB Thursday that the person performing their role has changed.
-Please see this page for details
+They are also asked to notify the Volunteer Coordinator as soon as possible before COB Thursday that the person performing their role has changed.

 Looking to get more involved with racing?